Galaxy Number Counts and Implications for Strong Lensing

-\section{Comments on Individual Lens Systems}
+\subsection{Comments on Individual Lens Systems}

-Of course, the averages can hide quite a large variation from lens system to lens system.
-Fig.~\ref{fig_lens_intdiff} shows the difference between the cumulative number counts of the lens sample and the COSMOS mean cumulative counts for the 45\arcsec\ aperture.
+Of course, the average values that have been determined in the preceding sections can hide a large variation from lens system to lens system.
+Fig.~\ref{fig_lens_intdiff} shows the difference between the cumulative number counts of the lens sample and the pure-parallel mean cumulative counts ($\Delta N_{\rm int}$) for the 45\arcsec\ aperture, .
 For the bright galaxies ($m \leq 22$), the lens fields with the largest overdensities are, in order starting with the most overdense, SDSS~J1004+4112, B1608+656, and B2108+213.
 If considering all galaxies with $m \leq 24$, the three most overdense fields are SDSS~J1004+4112, B1608+656, and B0218+357 (the three highest in Fig.~\ref{fig_lens_vs_cosmos}).
 All of these fields are outside the region enclosing 90\% of the COSMOS data.
-The overdensities for SDSS~J1004+4112 and B2108+213 are not particularly surprising because each of these systems is known to be associated with a cluster or rich group \citep{SDSSJ1004_cluster,2108_group}.
+The overdensities for SDSS~J1004+4112 and B2108+213 are not particularly surprising because both of these systems are known to be associated with a cluster or rich group \citep{SDSSJ1004_cluster,2108_group}.
 However, neither B1608+656 nor B0218+357 appear to be physically associated with such massive concentrations of galaxies.
 Spectroscopic observations of the B1608+656 field have revealed multiple group-sized associations along the line of sight \citep{1608groupdisc}, but the B0218+357 field will have to be examined more closely in future analyses.
-Because B0218+357 \citep{biggs_0218delay}, SDSS~J1004+4112 \citep{J1004_delay1,J1004_delay2}, and B1608+656 \citep{1608_delay1,1608_delay2} are systems for which time delays have been measured, these overdensities with respect to the mean line of sight must be included in any analysis to determine $H_0$ from these systems.
 Fig.~\ref{fig_lens_intdiff} also reveals fields that are underdense with respect to the mean.
 The most underdense in bright galaxies are SDSS~1226$-$0006, J0816+5003, and B0850+054.
-Although time delays have not yet been measured for any of these systems, similar care should be taken in future $H_0$ analyses that are based on the lens systems individually.